 Courses with General Education (or Gen Ed) designations are designed to help students develop important core skills in writing and math, think about the world from various perspectives, and become insightful thinkers, flexible problem solvers, and socially responsible citizens.

-Students who fail a class at AMES may not repeat the class at AMES.
+Students who withdraw or fail a class at AMES may not repeat the class at AMES.
 Classes can be repeated at the University of Utah campus and full tuition will apply.
 Financial Aid will only pay for three attempts of one course.
 Attempts in high school count against this number.

 - Prerequisite: a course or condition that must be satisfactorily completed prior to enrolling in another course.